henrychris/obsidian-softwareeng/05-data-structures-and-algorithms/Problems/Arrays & Strings/Most Frequent Character.md

 >
 > You can assume that the input string is non-empty.

 The approach I used is the same in both solutions.
 The time and space complexity are O(n) for both too.
 The only difference is how the count checking is performed.
+This problem highlights the efficiency of using hash maps for character counting, a common technique when working with [[05-data-structures-and-algorithms/Data Structures/Arrays]] or strings.
+For more on complexity analysis, refer to [[05-data-structures-and-algorithms/Data Structures/Big O Notation]].
 I used a hash map to store each character & the number of times it appeared in the string.
 # Solution #1
 ```ts